 We will pick you up from the Cusco airport and take you to your hotel in Cusco.
 Please let us know your flight details at least 14 days before arrival.
 Our representative will be holding an orange sign reading ORANGE Nation outside the arrivals.
 You must exit the terminal to find our representative as they cannot enter.
 (Please let us know if your hotel is in the Sacred Valley so we can make the necessary arrangments).

-The Briefing will be the night before the trek at 6pm in our office which is located at Calle Santa Teresa Nº383; office 107 (first floor), next to SUBWAY restaurant, across the street from Sunat and the only 3 story building with 2 balconies.
+The Briefing will be the night before the trek at 6pm in our office which is located at Calle Santa Teresa Nº383; office 107 (first floor), next to SUBWAY sandwich shop.
+We share a lobby with the Casona Corrales Boutique Hotel.